 One of the most important questions a company needs to ask before allowing for distributed workforces is: Are workers physically able to do their jobs remotely?

 Obviously, this rules out in-person customer service and certain jobs that require handling secure information.
-But if your job is performed completely online?
-You could basically do it anywhere.
+But this can be done anywhere if your job is performed completely online.

 Convenience, meet tech industry.